tlc/docker-openvpn-client-noleaks/README.md

 # How to build this image

+You can skip this and pull straight from the docker registry if you like.

-    docker build -t troyc/openvpn .
+    docker build -t troyc/openvpn-client-noleaks .

 # How to use this image

-This OpenVPN container was designed to be started first to provide a connection to other containers (using `--net=container:openvpn`, see below).

 **NOTE**: OpenVPN requires certain privileges.
 You must use the `--cap-add=NET_ADMIN` and `--device /dev/net/tun` options.

-## Hosting an OpenVPN client instance

-Copy your vpn.conf (and certificate file, if separate) to /some/path

-    docker run --cap-add=NET_ADMIN --device /dev/net/tun --name openvpn -v /some/path:/vpn -d troyc/openvpn

-Once it's up, other containers can be started using it's network connection:

-    docker run --net=container:openvpn -d some/docker-container

-### Timezone

-If you care about the times shown in the logs, you can use

-            -v /etc/timezone:/etc/timezone:ro

-### VPN configuration

 You must provide a VPN configuration and certificate.
 Put your VPN configuration in /some/path/vpn.conf.
-If your certificate is not embedded, place it in `/some/path/some_cert_file` and reference `some_cert_file` in your `vpn.conf`.
+If your certificate is not embedded, place it in `/some/path/cert_file` and reference `cert_file` in your `vpn.conf`.

     docker run --cap-add=NET_ADMIN --device /dev/net/tun --name openvpn \
-                -v /some/path:/vpn -d troyc/openvpn
+                -v /some/path:/vpn -d troyc/openvpn-client-noleaks

+### Timezone

+If you care about the times shown in the logs, you can add

+            -v /etc/timezone:/etc/timezone:ro

+# Use by Other Containers

+Once it's up, other containers can be started using this container's network connection:

+    docker run --net=container:openvpn -d some/docker-container